open-contracting/standard-development-handbook/docs/profiles/infrastructure.rst

    make update

-If working on a pre-release, run:
+To use a pre-release of OCDS for PPPs, run:

 .. code-block:: shell